Your Vision Therapy Eye Doctor In Paso Robles and Los Osos

 Our Vision Therapy Doctor

 Dr. Major received his Doctor of Optometry from the Southern California College of Optometry in 1985 after completing his undergraduate work at Brigham Young University.
 While in professional school, he received numerous national awards for his research in the areas of computer-assisted visual skills and visual problems associated with juvenile delinquency.
-He as also authored several published professional articles and lectured before the American Academy of Optometry and many local parent and teacher groups.
+He also authored several published professional articles and lectured before the American Academy of Optometry and many local parent and teacher groups.

-Dr. Major emphasizes in the area of visual training for the enhancement of academic and athletic performance.
+Dr. Major has a special interest in the area of visual training for the enhancement of academic and athletic performance.

 How can I enroll in vision therapy?